Saffron farms in Iran

 3. North Khorasan

 Saffron is cultivated and produced in eight cities of North Khorasan province.
-Faruj city with a cultivated area of 2,453 hectares and an annual production of about 14 tons of saffron is in the first place, Shirvan city is in the second place and Esfrain is in the third place of production in North Khorasan province.
+Faruj city with a cultivated area of 2,453 hectares and an annual production of about 14 tons of saffron is in the first place, Shirvan city is in second place and Esfrain is in third place production in North Khorasan province.

 After the three provinces of Khorasan, Isfahan produces the largest amount of Iranian saffron.
 The cultivated area of this province is about 1300 hectares and saffron is planted in most of the cities of this province.

 The cultivated area of Yazd province is 900 hectares and the annual production of saffron is about 3 tons.

 7. Other provinces